wallarm/product-documentation/docs/latest/api-discovery/api-discovery-track-changes.md

 # Track changes in API

-This article describes TBD.
+If you update the API and the traffic structure is adjusted, API Discovery updates the built API inventory.

 ## Overview

- If you update the API and the traffic structure is adjusted, API Discovery updates the built API inventory.

 The company may have several teams, disparate programming languages, and a variety of language frameworks.
 Thus changes can come to API at any time from different sources which make them difficult to control.
 For security officers it is important to detect changes as soon as possible and analyze them.
 If missed, such changes may hold some risks, for example: